aanderse/LdapRecord.com/source/docs/model-mutators.md

 ##### Windows Integer Type {#windows-int-date-type}

-The `windows-int` type handles the 18-digit ActiveDirectory timestamp format, also named 'Windows NT time format', 'Win32 FILETIME or SYSTEMTIME' or NTFS file time.
+The `windows-int` type handles the 18-digit Active Directory timestamp format, also named 'Windows NT time format', 'Win32 FILETIME or SYSTEMTIME' or NTFS file time.
 An example of this would be the `accountexpires` attribute that exists on users: